jatinudasi/jatinudasi/README.md

 ![build: passing](https://img.shields.io/badge/build-passing-success)
 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a Full Stack software developer , working on making full stack applications using MERN stack. \
+💡 &nbsp; I'm a Full Stack software developer , working on making full stack applications using MERN stack.

-🎓&nbsp;I graduated from BM Institute of Engg and Technology (B.Tech, Computer Science and Engineering, Batch of 2021) CGPA- 9.09.\
 ✉️ &nbsp;You can email me at jatin.udasi88@gmail.com.
-I'll try to respond as soon as possible!\
+I'll try to respond as soon as possible!

 ### 🛠 &nbsp;Tech Stack